iqhive/cfggo/README.md

 cfggo registers its flags but does **not** parse during `Init()` — the host owns the single `Parse()` call. cfggo flag values still propagate automatically as the host parses, because each flag writes directly into the config map.

+Use `WithoutFlags()` when a program should not register or parse cfggo command line flags at all.
+This keeps startup focused on defaults, files, environment variables, and any custom handler.
+If you later need the flag set for advanced usage, `GetFlagSet()` creates one lazily.

 ## Reading and Setting Values at Runtime